dockstore/azul/.github/PULL_REQUEST_TEMPLATE/upgrade.md

 - [ ] Target branch is `develop`
 - [ ] Name of PR branch matches `upgrades/yyyy-mm-dd`
-- [ ] On ZenHub, PR is connected to the upgrade issue it resolves
+- [ ] PR is linked to the upgrade issue it resolves
 - [ ] PR title matches `Upgrade dependencies yyyy-mm-dd`
-- [ ] PR title references the connected issue
+- [ ] PR title references the linked issue

 ### Author (upgrading deployments)